 AREAS IN A HOPE CENTER

 Many of our Hope Centers feature a common area, which could be used for multiple activities, from dining to worship.
-Our goal is that children experience God’s truth in love during their time with OneChild.
+Our goal is to help children experience God’s truth in love during their time with OneChild.

 While some of our Hope Centers are attached to a school, at others the education children receive is supplementary.
 From help with additional studies to vocational training, the education outcomes we measure vary with each community’s needs.

 Regular meals provided at Hope Centers ensure a nutritional baseline can be met for children who may otherwise go hungry.
 Your generous support helps fight child hunger.

-Play is vital to healthy development for children.
-Through recreation with adults and others their age, children learn to treat themselves and others with respect and develop curiosity and determination.
+Play is vital to healthy child development.
+Recreation with adults and others their age help children learn to treat themselves and others with respect and develop curiosity and determination.

-We don’t just provide access to appropriate medical care.
-Children are also educated in good health practices and personal hygiene so that they can stay free of preventable diseases.
+We don’t just provide access to appropriate medical care and aid.
+Children in poverty are also educated in good health practices so that they can stay free of preventable diseases.